tawhidk9/work-planner/README.md

 ## Usage

-Save events (save function WIP) on the page by typing into a time block (WIP Save Function)
+Save events on the page by typing into a time block and clicking the "floppy disk" icon to save your input.

 ## Credits
 DayJS and jQuery: